rxw/faustware/_posts/2025-10-31-trick_or_treating_on_the_plane.md

 Example: the people from row 1 are trick-or-treating down the aisle, and all the rows ask them for a trick or a treat.
 That means future rows never have to go back to row 1.
 This is also true for row 2, and it implies that row 3 doesn’t need to walk to rows 1–2, row 4 doesn’t need to walk to rows 1–3, etc. Lucky for me, row 33 doesn’t even need to stand up to receive all of their goods.

 How long would this take?
 Looking from the back forward is simpler: row 33 takes 0 time (everything comes to them).
-Row 32 only has to walk to row 33, so that’s $$6 \times 10 \times 1 = 60 \text{ seconds}$$, and so on.
+Row 32 only has to walk to row 33, so that’s $6 \times 10 \times 1 = 60 \text{ seconds}$, and so on.
 The total time looks like:

 $$
 \sum_{n=1}^{32} 60n